 This grant provides support for Ecologists in Africa to carry out innovative ecological research.
-We recognise that ecologists in Africa face unique challenges in carrying out research; our grant is designed to support you to develop your skills, experience and knowledge base as well as making connections with ecologists in the developed world.
+BES recognise that ecologists in Africa face unique challenges in carrying out research; our grant is designed to support you to develop your skills, experience and knowledge base as well as making connections with ecologists internationally.
 We support excellent ecological science in Africa by funding services and equipment.

 - be a scientist and a citizen of a country in Africa or its associated islands, that is a ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank categorisation **

 - have at least an MSc or equivalent degree

 - be working for a university or research institution in Africa (including field centres, NGOs, museums etc.) that provides basic research facilities